ergo-services/ergo/docs/networking/network-transparency.md

 - Byte 0: Magic byte (78 for ENP)
 - Byte 1: Protocol version (1 for current version)
 - Bytes 2-5: Frame length (uint32, total size in bytes)
-- Byte 6: Order byte (derived from sender PID for message ordering)
+- Byte 6: Order byte (derived from the recipient for PID and Alias sends, from the sender for name-addressed sends; `0` means unordered)
 - Byte 7: Message type (101 for PID message, 121 for call request, 129 for response, 200 for compressed, etc.)

 For PID messages, the frame contains:
 - Sender PID (8 bytes - just the ID, node is known from connection)
-- Priority byte (bits 0-6 = priority 0-2, bit 7 = Important delivery flag)
+- Priority byte (bits 0-1 = priority 0-2, bit 7 = Important delivery flag; the bits in between are not read)
-- Optional reference (8 bytes - first uint64 of Ref.ID, only if Important)
+- Reference (8 bytes - first uint64 of Ref.ID; always present, written only when the Important bit is set)
 - Recipient PID (8 bytes)
 - EDF-encoded message payload